-Well first of all, thank you everyone!
+Well, first of all, thank you, everyone!
 You are all sooo sweet!
 You definitely know how to make a girl feel good about herself.
 I am overwhelmed by how many of you like my haircut. lol.
 I definitely should have made the move sooner. 😉 I’ll make an effort to keep myself pulled together but I can’t make any promises.
-Sometimes the girlie is slightly grumpy (like now because she some more teeth coming in) and it is all we can do to keep her peaceful.
-Strangely my ability to get out of my pajamas and get ready seem to have no effect on her demeanor.
-Hmmm….
-Could she not care what I look like?
+Sometimes the girlie is slightly grumpy (like now because she has some more teeth coming in) and it is all we can do to keep her peaceful.
+Strangely my ability to get out of my pajamas and get ready seems to have no effect on her demeanor.
+Hmmm… Could she not care what I look like?
 Gasp!
 The Horror!
 That’s okay…I know that she’ll care in a couple of years.
 Or so I hear of little girls.

 But in between getting my hair cut and dealing with a grumpy little one, I did manage to get some work done on my bottled rainbow quilt.
 I know…it’s supposed to be a slow quilt along that I take at a leisurely pace.
 And yes, there are at least three other projects that are more “important” on my plate right now.
 But hey, sometimes you just need to work on what makes you happy.
 And these blocks have been doing that for me lately.
 So I’m rolling with it.
 Although I will seriously take a little break for a couple of weeks from them now.

 I worked on the three bright blue blocks. (there is still a very dark blue/indigo one left) Oh how blue makes me happy.
 Come on…admit it.
 Blue makes you happy too.

 I had a fun time going through my blue scraps to find the perfect fabrics for these blocks.
 Yet again, some of my colors are a little different than Rachel’s I believe.
 I used Kona cotton colors Peacock, Cyan, and Marine for those who are interested.

 The light blue one has some of my absolute favorite fabrics of all time.